MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/overview.md

 You can easily customize them to meet your unique organizational needs, including the following functionality.

 * **Reference templates** - Enable you to customize your data by using attribute filters and various graphical views and interactive options.
-You can share data updates across your team and push actionable insights and recommendations to other Office 365 products, such as PowerPoint.
+You can share data updates across your team and push actionable insights and recommendations to other Microsoft 365 products, such as PowerPoint.
 The following are included by default:

   * [Join Datasets Azure Template](./join-datasets.md)
   * [Organization Network Analysis Azure Template](./organization-network-analysis.md)